 Seasons and climate changed throughout millions of years due to continental drift and minor shifts in the earth’s orbit.

-Native Americans who lived in and around the Grand Canyon roughly 12,000 years ago saw it as a place of marvel created by the gods.
+Native Americans who lived in and around the Grand Canyon about 12,000 years ago believed that the gods had created it as a wonder.

 Over six million people visit Grand Canyon National Park each year, making it a de facto pilgrimage destination.